filecoin-project/venus-docs/docs/Home.md

 ### Ahoy, Filecoin community!
 Welcome to the `Venus` Filecoin tutorial.

 Venus is a GoLang implementation of the Filecoin Distributed Storage Network.
-It was the first Filecoin implementation originially initiated and developed by Protocol Labs, and now is maintained by the Filecoin community. **It is currently under active development.**
+It was the first Filecoin implementation originially initiated and developed by Protocol Labs, and now is maintained by the  IPFS-Force Community. **It is currently under active development.**

 Filecoin mainnet is currently live.
 Visit [network.filecoin.io](https://network.filecoin.io) for all available networks.
 The tutorials below explore the network using the `Venus` implementation.

 * 🍄 First time using `Venus`?
 Start with the install and setup steps in [Getting Started](Getting-Started).
 * 🤖 Ready to mine?
 Head over to [Mining Filecoin](Mining-Filecoin).
-* 📚 Storing data?
-We've got you covered with [Storing on Filecoin](Storing-on-Filecoin).
 * 💔 Need help?
 Start with [Troubleshooting & FAQ](Troubleshooting-&-FAQ)

 ### Looking for a introduction to the Filecoin network?